PEAK-Legacy/BytecodeAssembler/README.txt

     attribute if it is less than the new ``stack_size``.

 co_freevars
-    A tuple of strings naming a function's "cell" variables.
+    A tuple of strings naming a function's "free" variables.
 Defaults to an empty tuple.
 A function's free variables are the variables it "inherits" from its surrounding scope.
 If you're going to use this, you should set it only once, before generating any code that references any free *or* cell